phschneider/ObjcL33t/Pods/TestFlightSDK/README.md

 The SDK also offers a remote logging solution.
 Find out more about our logging system in the "Remote Logging" section.

 ## Requirements

-The TestFlight SDK requires iOS 4.0 or above and the libz library to run.
+The TestFlight SDK requires iOS 4.3 or above, the Apple LLVM compiler, and the libz library to run.

-The AdSupport.framework is required for iOS 6.0+ in order to estimate the number of unique users your app has.
-You may weak link the framework in you app.
-If your app does not link with the AdSupport.framework, the TestFlight SDK will automatically load it for apps running on iOS 6.0+.

 ## Integration